 1. Using Multiple SUMIFS Functions

-If you have heard about the SUMIFS function, then it’s obvious that it comes first to your mind while summing based on multiple criteria. we have two criteria, Supplier and CIty.
+If you have heard about the SUMIFS function, then it’s obvious that it comes first to your mind while summing based on multiple criteria.
+We have two criteria, supplier and city.
 We need to sum the amount that matches our criteria.
 To understand the process, follow the steps carefully.

-• We would like to sum up multiple columns based on multiple criteria.
-So, we take two criteria: Supplier and city.
+- We would like to sum up multiple columns based on multiple criteria.
+So, we take two criteria: supplier and city.

-• Using these two criteria, we will calculate the sum of multiple columns.
+- Using these two criteria, we will calculate the sum of multiple columns.

-• After that, write down the following formula.
+- Select cell K5 and write down the following formula.

 =SUMIFS(E5:E21,B5:B21,I5,D5:D21,J5)+SUMIFS(F5:F21,B5:B21,I5,D5:D21,J5)+SUMIFS(G5:G21,B5:B21,I5,D5:D21,J5)

-• Then, press Enter to apply the formula.
+- Then, press Enter to apply the formula.

 2. Applying SUM Function